Why CPAP battery compatibility matters

 What about BiPAP machines?

-BiPAP machines typically draw more power than CPAPs (30–90 W), but the same compatibility rules apply.
-Match the voltage and connector, and size the battery for the higher wattage.
-Most BiPAP users should look at 400+ Wh power stations for a full night.
+BiPAP machines typically draw 30-90W — roughly double what a standard CPAP pulls.
+The same compatibility rules apply: match the voltage and connector, then size the battery for the higher wattage.
+Most BiPAP users need 400+ Wh power stations for a full night.
+Our BiPAP battery backup guide covers the best options, and our CPAP battery sizing guide shows you how to calculate exact capacity needs.

 Affiliate disclosure